 How Long Does Polyurethane Take to Dry?

 Oil-based polyurethane takes 24 hours to dry, whereas water-based polyurethane takes 6 hours to dry.
+Find out what to do when polyurethane won’t dry..
 It depends on the type of polyurethane.